 The exact timing is determined during a set of tests.
 The time of the display remains the cornerstone of the effectiveness of such pop-ups.

-5. Exit pop-ups.
-Their task is to make an attractive offer before a user leaves a website.
+- Exit pop-ups.
+The task is to make an attractive offer before a user leaves a website.
 To do that, website owners often use different bonuses and promise discounts.
 Such pop-ups are also shown at the cart stage to motivate users to place an order.

-Surprisingly, but this, at first sight, useful tool has a huge number of haters.
+Surprisingly, this, at first sight, useful tool has many haters.
 The thing is that such pop-ups are strongly aggressive.
-It’s hard to persuade someone who is ready to leave.
-Again, as in the case of enty pop-ups, you have to find a serious motivation.
-If there is no opportunity to use a really generous encouragement, you’d better refuse from such pop-ups at all.
+It’s hard to persuade someone ready to leave.
+Again, as for entry pop-ups, you have to find serious motivation.
+You’d better refuse such pop-ups if there is no opportunity to use generous encouragement.
 Otherwise, they will bring more harm than benefit.

 Yet even if you make a relevant offer (gift, good discount, etc.), don’t overdo it.
-Exit pop-ups shouldn’t be displayed to the same category of users more often than 3 times per week.
+Exit pop-ups shouldn’t be displayed to the same users more often than three times per week.
 The exact parameters of the display can be more accurately clarified during testing.

 Types of pop-ups by placement

 Pop-ups are also classified based on the place where they appear.